 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

 In our increasingly busy world, business owners and entrepreneurs have jam-packed schedules.
 This doesn’t leave much time for tasks like answering phones, booking travel, or managing social media.

-That’s where you as a virtual assistant (VA) come in.
-VAs can take care of these types of administrative and marketing tasks so they don’t have to.
+That’s where you, as a virtual assistant (VA), come in.
+VAs can take care of these types of administrative and marketing tasks so business owners don’t have to.

 If you’re looking for a work-from-home job, virtual assisting may be a good option.
 Although you’ll probably earn more money working for yourself, a virtual assistant company can be a great way to break into the field or find steady work.

-After researching the hundreds of VA companies out there, we found that there are two that stand out above the rest: Belay Solutions and Virtual Assist USA.
+After researching the hundreds of virtual assistant companies out there, we found two that stand out above the rest: Belay Solutions and Virtual Assist USA.
 Not only do they pay the most, but these companies also promote teamwork and collaboration with other VAs.
-In addition, they provide VAs with the opportunity to earn pay increases on an annual basis.

 |Belay Solutions||$15 to $18 per hour||Facebook community for VAs to share ideas and encourage one another|

 |Virtual Assist USA||$15 to $16 per hour plus 401(k)||Access to other VAs for support and guidance on various tasks|